Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

-- you can do your physical gold IRA rollover using funds from an eligible existing retirement account.
+- You can do your physical gold IRA rollover using funds from an eligible existing retirement account.

 - Execute a Rollover From an Existing Retirement Account

-You can rollover money from any traditional IRA you already own.
+You can roll over money from any traditional IRA you already own.
 You can also roll over funds from a qualified retirement plan, a tax-sheltered annuity plan (403(b)), a government deferred-compensation plan (Section 457 plans), or a traditional IRA you inherited from a deceased spouse.

-- Contribute Funds From Your Own Personal Account
+- Contribute Funds From Your Account

 5. Direct Your Gold IRA Rollover Company To Purchase Your Precious Metals For Your IRA on Your Behalf.

-Once you’ve decided what you want to purchase and at what price, the next step is to direct your IRA third party administrator to purchase the assets on your IRA’s behalf.
+Once you’ve decided what you want to purchase and at what price, the next step is to direct your IRA third-party administrator to purchase the assets on your IRA’s behalf.

 Note that your IRA administrator and your gold/precious metal broker may or may not be the same entity.